asim/H2O/provisioning-service/README.md

 Each record will be an immutable record of a provision that is running, and will include:

-  - service_name (fully qualified service name, eg: com.HailoOSS.kernel.discovery)
+  - service_name (fully qualified service name, eg: com.hailo-platform/H2O.kernel.discovery)
   - service_version (actually a date, eg: 20130618183200)
   - machine_class (the class of machine the service should be running on)

 ## Setup

-  - go get github.com/HailoOSS/goprotobuf/{proto,protoc-gen-go}
+  - go get github.com/hailo-platform/H2O/goprotobuf/{proto,protoc-gen-go}
   - go get "github.com/pomack/thrift4go/lib/go/src/thrift"
   - cat create.cql | cqlsh -3